thinkst/canarytools-docs/docs/flocks-settings/canary-limits.md

 ::::: slot description

 Enable Canary limits for a Flock.
-If the limit is already enabled, the current limit is returned unchanged.
+If the limit is already set, the current limit is unchanged.

 :::::